simolus3/drift/docs/index.md

 [View on GitHub]({{site.github_link}}){: .btn .btn-outline .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---

-# Features
-Moor contains a whole set of features that makes working with persistence much easier and safer.

 ## Declarative tables
 With moor, you can declare your tables in pure dart without having to miss out on advanced sqlite